Qazeer/artefacts.help/pages/linux/viminfo.md

     and expressions entered in `vim`, in three distinct sections.

     Each entry in these histories is associated with an `epoch` timestamp of occurrence.
-Only the last occurrence of a given command / search / expression is kept.
+Only the last occurrence of a given command/search / expression is kept.